-Leaders for Change provides a needed platform for the youth to express issues, concerns and proposed solutions for the current challenges they are facing.
-Together they create a safe space to develop tools to cope with the uncertainty of covid-19, alongside social injustices which have been exacerbated.
-Through youth led sessions, participants support one another emotionally, socially, educationally, and in their careers.
+Leaders for Change provides a needed platform for the youth to express issues, concerns, and proposed solutions for the current challenges they are facing.
+Together they create a safe space to develop tools to cope with social injustices which have been exacerbated in the past few years.
+Through youth-led sessions, participants support one another emotionally, socially, educationally, and in their careers.
 A team of experienced staff and talented volunteers guide them in workshops, while they have the freedom to be leaders for change.
 The youth are presented with tools to combat stressors by learning wellness practices such as mindfulness, meditation, and the importance of self care.
 These social and emotional tools empower the youth to be self-advocates and voices for their peers who may not be able to speak-up.

-Leaders for Change is a yearlong collaborative multi-faceted program that partners with other small and large nonprofits, community-based organizations and local businesses.
+Leaders for Change is the Summer version of the Excel program that partners with other small and large nonprofits, community-based organizations, and local businesses.
 We partner with the Summer Youth Employment Program (SYEP), and Boo from Moreofthisandlessofthat inspires the youth and volunteers through yoga and mindfulness.
 We provide arts, dance, and spoken word components to train youth in expression, and advocacy.
 Sheila from Toastmasters teaches youth communication, leadership, and public speaking.
 All of these components come together and have proven success in helping youth thrive at home, school, and work.
 As Edgar, a Youth Advocate, states “this program has empowered me to help others reach their potential by giving others the inspiration and positivity that they need.”